Reverse Proxy Guide to Refer in 2024

 The forward proxy aims to make sure that the client’s identity is not revealed and that there is no harm caused to it.

-A reverse proxy is there to protect the original server.
-Its key purpose is to ensure that the main server is not overburdened, is on the radar of hackers, and is poorly maintained.
+A reverse proxy protects the original server.
+Its key purpose is to ensure that the main server is not overburdened, on hackers’ radar, and poorly maintained.

 Front-end servers use the forward server, while internal or backend servers use the reverse proxy.